byrnehollander/diy-hasura-heroku-url-sync/README.md

 If you've deployed the Hasura GraphQL Engine with [the app on the DigitalOcean Marketplace](https://marketplace.digitalocean.com/apps/hasura-graphql), one of its dependencies – [Caddy](https://caddyserver.com/) – will automatically obtain and renew TLS certificates for you when you run `docker-compose up`.
 These certs are stored in a [Docker Volume](https://docs.docker.com/storage/volumes/), so you can peek in there to either provide a path to them _or_ just copy them to a different directory.
 Do note that the `webhook` `-cert` flag expects a public key and the `-key` flag expects a private key.
 You can find [the full documentation on `webhook parameters` here](https://github.com/adnanh/webhook/blob/master/docs/Webhook-Parameters.md).

+You will need to be a bit careful not to restart the Docker containers _too_ often as it seems that Hasura's DigitalOcean Marketplace app isn't actually re-using TLS credentials across restarts; instead, it's regenerating new certs each time.
+And you're not going to have a great time if you run into [Let's Encrypt](https://letsencrypt.org/)'s [rate-limit](https://letsencrypt.org/docs/rate-limits/).
+Addressing this may be a topic of a future blog post.
+Anyway, the takeaways should be: 1.
+Consider removing the `docker-compose restart` line from your `redeploy.sh` file while you're testing , and 2.
+You don't want to hit this webhook _too_ often.

 One last tip: when you run the above `webhook` command, add an ` &` to the end of it so the command runs in the background – you don't want the server to stop after you've closed your shell session.

 ### 2. Configure docker-compose.yaml to Use Environment Variables